geirfp/CMI-5_Spec_Current/cmi5_spec.md

 <a name="duplicate_call_to_fetch_url"></a>
 #### 8.2.3.1 Duplicate call to fetch URL
 The <strong><em>fetch</em></strong> URL is a "one-time use" URL and only the first request SHOULD return the <strong><em>auth-token</em></strong>.
-Subsequent requests made to the <strong><em>fetch</em></strong> URL during the session SHOULD generate an error.
+Subsequent requests made to the <strong><em>fetch</em></strong> URL during the session SHOULD generate an error, using HTTP status code 200 - OK(???).
 The error SHOULD be returned in the form of a JSON structure using Content-Type "application/json".
 An example of JSON structure is shown below:
 ```javascript
 {
   "error-code": "1",